Communication Studies, BA

 Program Contact

-Director & Professor, School of Communication
+Assistant Director & Professor of Instruction, School of Communication

 mvietmeier@uakron.edu